ingig/code-narrator/docs/src/config/ConfigGenerator.ts.md

 (async () => {
     const projectConfig = {
-        // Your custom configuration properties
+        project_name: "My Project",
+        source_path: "./src",
     };

     const config = await ConfigGenerator.generate(projectConfig);
 })();
 ```

 ## Class: ConfigGenerator

-### Method: generate(projectConfig: Partial<ICodeNarratorConfig> = {}): Promise<Partial<ICodeNarratorConfig>>
+### Method: generate

-This method generates a project configuration object based on the provided `projectConfig` object and default settings.
-It also serializes the configuration object to a file.
+This method generates a configuration object for the Code Narrator project based on user input and default settings.
+It returns a Promise that resolves to the generated configuration object.

 #### Parameters

-- `projectConfig`: A partial `ICodeNarratorConfig` object that contains custom configuration properties.
-This parameter is optional and defaults to an empty object.
+- `projectConfig` (Optional): A partial `ICodeNarratorConfig` object that can be used to override default settings.

 #### Returns

-A `Promise` that resolves to a partial `ICodeNarratorConfig` object containing the generated configuration.
+A Promise that resolves to a `Partial<ICodeNarratorConfig>` object.

-### Method: getDocPath(config: ICodeNarratorConfig, json: any): string
+### Method: getDocPath (private)

-This private method returns the documentation path based on the provided `config` object and `json` object.
+This private method is used to determine the documentation path based on the provided configuration object and user input.

 #### Parameters

-- `config`: An `ICodeNarratorConfig` object that contains the current configuration properties.
+- `config`: An `ICodeNarratorConfig` object containing the current configuration.
-- `json`: An object that contains the user input.
+- `json`: A JSON object containing user input.

 #### Returns

 A string representing the documentation path.

-## Dependencies
+## Additional Classes and Interfaces

-The `ConfigGenerator` class depends on the following classes and interfaces:
+The file also imports and uses the following classes and interfaces:

-- `ICodeNarratorConfig`: An interface that defines the structure of a project configuration object.
+- `ICodeNarratorConfig`: An interface that defines the structure of the configuration object.
-- `DefaultSettings`: A class that provides default configuration settings.
+- `DefaultSettings`: A class that provides default settings for the configuration object.
-- `ConfigQuestion`: A class that handles user input for configuration properties.
+- `ConfigQuestion`: A class that handles user input for the configuration object.
-- `ConfigHelper`: A class that provides helper methods for working with configuration objects.
+- `ConfigHelper`: A class that provides helper methods for working with the configuration object.
-- `ConfigFileSerializer`: A class that serializes a configuration object to a file.
+- `ConfigFileSerializer`: A class that handles the serialization of the configuration object to a file.

+## Security Note

+If you notice any secret information in the code, replace it with ***** in your response.